spatie/guidelines.spatie.be/content/code-style/css.md

 <article class="article">
 ```

-Html tags that are out of control (eg. the output of an editor) are scoped by the parent.
+Html tags that are out of control (eg. the output of an editor) are scoped by the component.

 ```html
 <div class="article">